 Events & Workshops

-Each season we bring together like-minded, creative individuals through a series of virtual events, talks and workshops.
+Each season we bring together like-minded, creative individuals through a series of events, talks and workshops both online and in our shops.
 We hope you can take part.

 Prices for individual events vary.
 You will also have the opportunity to donate* to the Crafts Council UK.
 All you need to take part is a webcam and microphone - we suggest using a laptop or desktop computer, but you can also use your tablet or mobile phone.
 We recommend using a WiFi connection to avoid data charges.
 Virtual workshops will be available to watch on demand for up to 14 days following the live event.

 Please register using the links below to confirm your place.